pfheatwole/thesis/source/paraglider_components.rst

-For real wings, the line geometry is a major factor in wing performance, but the subject is complex.
-For this project I'm not modeling the entire bridle.
-Instead, I'm using explicit placements of the riser midpoint :math:`RM` and aggregated values for the line drag.
+For real wings, the line geometry is a major factor in wing performance, but the subject is complex. [[Why?
+It adds mass, line drag, shapes the wing, effects wing distortions, trailing edge deflections, enables riser control, etc.]] For this project I'm not modeling the entire bridle.
+Instead, I'm using explicit placements of the riser midpoint :math:`RM` and aggregated values for the line drag. [[The mass distribution of the lines would depend on the bridle geometry and the masses of the lines; I don't know the bridle geometry, and the lines themselves are of variable weights.
+However, the lines get thinner as you approach the canopy, so their center of mass is probably relatively close to the paraglider center of mass, so they're contribution is assumed to be negligible to the overall dynamics.]]

 Also, because I'm not modeling the entire geometry, I must also approximate the brake deflection angles.
 The end effect is that this implementation only